user-for-download/docker-traefik-npm/README.md

 >VERSION="20.04.5 LTS (Focal Fossa)"; Docker version 20.10.23, build 7155243; Thu Jan 26 16:50:54 2023

 The latest versions of dockers were used on the publication mark.
 Now they may not be compatible!
 Be careful.
-Docker USE only `HTTP`.
+Traefik USE only `HTTP`.
 To use `HTTPS`, configure nginx-proxy-manager
 ## Features
 - traefik
 - nginx-proxy-manager